 - a) Personal data

 The law allows us to collect and use personal data if it is reasonably necessary to achieve our purpose (as long as to do so it is fair, balanced and does not unduly impact on your rights).
-Our purpose is the running of the online course and delivering to you the most effective chronic pain self-management learning experience.
+Our purpose is the running of the web-based course and delivering to you the most effective learning experience.

 - b) Sensitive Personal Data

 We also collect sensitive personal data known as "special category personal data" as defined in Article 9 of GDPR, in the form of the health information that we collect when you complete the course self-assessment questionnaires.
 We rely on your consent to legally collect and process this sensitive personal data.
-We use this data to present charts to you of your self-assessed health information, so you can review the impact of chronic pain on your life as you progress through the course.
-We only collect from you the minimum health information necessary for this purpose.
+We use this data to present charts to you of your self-assessed health information, so you can review your progress on the course.
+We only collect from you the minimum information necessary for this purpose.

 7. How long we keep your information

 We only keep your personal information for as long as necessary to fulfil the purposes we hold it for, including satisfying any legal, accounting or regulatory requirements.
-As offered, we provide you with lifetime access to the course.
 We keep the necessary personal information for this purpose so you can take long breaks during the course and also to provide you with ongoing access to the post-course online resources.

 After a period of 8 years from your last login, we will actively seek your agreement to retain your course related data beyond this period.
 At any time, you can cancel your participation with the course, and have us delete the personal information that we hold.